 Our team stands ready to assist you in every global market, with practitioners in Washington, D.C., London, Paris, Brussels, Geneva, Düsseldorf, Beijing, Tokyo and other major financial, commercial and regulatory centers.

 We offer counsel on the full range of international trade and investment requirements, including:

 We can also help you address challenges involving restraints on global trade and investment, along with related policy and regulatory matters.

 A robust compliance program is a requirement when operating in global markets.

-Investigations into trade-law violations can quickly expand to areas including corruption, bribery and money laundering.
+Investigations into trade-law violations can quickly expand into areas including corruption, bribery and money laundering.
 That is why we always work to create global compliance and training programs that cover the full range of risk areas.

-We work closely with all segments of government, regularly offering perspectives to the U.S. Congress, Commerce Department, Justice Department, Treasury Department, Defense Department, Office of the U.S. Trade Representative, State Department, White House offices and Intelligence Agencies.
+We work closely with all segments of government, regularly offering perspectives to the U.S. Congress, Commerce Department, Justice Department, Treasury Department, Defense Department, Energy Department, Office of the U.S. Trade Representative, State Department, White House offices and Intelligence Agencies.